-This is my version of "Manong's" sauce.
-The one used by Filipino street food vendors as a one-for-all dipping sauce.
-It is used for fishball, squidball, kikiam, kwek kwek, tokneneng, dynamite or whatever new invention they come up with.
+Fishball sauce is the one used by Filipino street food vendors as a one-for-all dipping sauce.
+It is used for fishball, chicken balls, squidball, kikiam, kwek kwek, tokneneng, dynamite or whatever new invention they come up with.

 Fishball Sauce Recipe